Student Handbook: Demonstration Policy

 • The University initiates action to obtain an injunction against the continuance of the disruptive activities.

-5. During actions to quell an obstructive or disruptive demonstration, an officer of the University, the President of the Faculty Senate, and/or the college Deans should be present to observe the actions of all involved.
+5. During actions to quell an obstructive or disruptive demonstration, an officer or Vice President of the University, the President of the Faculty Senate or their designee, and/or the college Deans may be present to observe the actions of all involved.

 6. IMPORTANT CLARIFICATION: steps 1-5 above are generally followed in instances in which a protest that has been coordinated/approved through this Demonstration Policy deviates from the Policy based on the judgment of the Department of Public Safety and/or the Dean of Students.